uchicago-dsi/Perpetual/pipeline/README.md

 ??python complete_feasibility_report.py
 ```

-### Inputs??
+### Pipeline Inputs and Outputs
+Input data should be placed in the `data` folder.
-Inputs will come from the `data` and `utils` folders.
-Outputs will be generated and saved in the `output` folder:
+Outputs will be generated and saved in the `data/outputs` folder.
-* `output/data` contains all of the intermediate data frames that were converted and saved during the pipeline.
-* `output/routes` will have a folder for the model that was made which will have the routes and visualizations inside.
-* `output/feasibilityfile.csv` will be updated with the metrics of the model you just made.